 Wilkes regularly teaches courses to superior court clerks, attorneys, bankers, title abstracters, and other professionals.
 Subjects he has taught include Georgia's Uniform Commercial Code, governmental accounting, intangible recording tax and real estate transfer tax laws, clerical procedures, jury management, record management, record retention, establishing an off-site storage facility, office administration, handling difficult persons, Internet web site development, and numerous other subjects pertaining to superior court clerks' offices.
 He is the founder of the Superior Court Clerks' Association of Georgia's ÉCLAT award, which is presented annually to a clerk (or clerks) of superior court for exceptional commitment, leadership, accomplishment and teamwork.
 In 2013, the award was conferred upon him for "a lifetime of achievement" and "his many contributions to superior court clerks and (their) profession."

 He is chairman of the Mary Lou Fraser Community Support Foundation

-, a non-profit organization dedicated to assisting families; is a charter member and past-president (1998-1999) of the Liberty County-Armed Services YMCA, in Hinesville, and is currently serves as a member of the organization's board of directors; is a member of Hinesville Lodge Number 271 F&AM, the City of Hinesville's Service Delivery Committee, and numerous other civic and social organizations; and is an elder and the past clerk of the Session of Flemington Presbyterian Church in Flemington, Georgia, where he was formerly editor of the monthly newsletter and served as president of the Men of Church and periodically as a lay pastor.
+, a non-profit organization dedicated to assisting families; is a charter member and past-president (1998-1999) of the Liberty County-Armed Services YMCA, in Hinesville, and is currently serves as a member of the organization's board of directors; is a member of Hinesville Lodge Number 271 F&AM, numerous civic and social organizations; and is an elder, and past clerk of the Session, and treasurer of Flemington Presbyterian Church in Flemington, Georgia, where he was formerly editor of the monthly newsletter and served as president of the Men of Church, currently serves as church treasurer and periodically serves as a lay pastor.

-He is a published poet and author and an accomplished self-taught photographer, painter, woodworker and sculptor.
+He is a published poet and author and an accomplished self-taught photographer, painter, and woodworker.